epiphone/routing-controllers-openapi/README.md

 ): OpenAPIObject
 ```

-`routingControllerOptions` refers to the options object used to configure `routing-controllers`.
+`routingControllerOptions` refers to the options object used to configure routing-controllers.
 Pass in the same options here to have your [`routePrefix`](https://github.com/typestack/routing-controllers/#prefix-all-controllers-routes) and [`defaults`](https://github.com/typestack/routing-controllers/#default-settings) options reflected in the resulting OpenAPI spec.

 `additionalProperties` is a partial [OpenAPI object](https://swagger.io/specification/#openapi-object-17) that gets merged into the result spec.
 You can for example set your own [`info`](https://swagger.io/specification/#openapi-object-19) or [`components`](https://swagger.io/specification/#components-object-33) keywords here.